SystemsGenetics/granny/demo/README.md

 git clone https://github.com/SystemsGenetics/granny.git && cd granny
 ```

-It is recommended to use a package manager such as [conda](https://www.anaconda.com/) or [virtualenv](https://pypi.org/project/virtualenv/) to create a seperate, independent environment for **GRANNY**.
+It is recommended to use a package manager such as [conda](https://www.anaconda.com/) or [virtualenv](https://pypi.org/project/virtualenv/) to create a seperate, independent environment for **Granny**.
 An description of the package installation using conda is provided below.

 Due to the limitation of TensorFlow 1.15, it is required to have Python version be **less than or equal** to 3.7